 NASA Space Launch System

-NASA’s latest giant rocket is the SLS or Space Launch System, which is intended to launch NASA’s Orion space capsule.
-It is a vehicle originally drawn up as part of NASA’s now-canceled Constellation program for space exploration.
+NASA’s latest giant rocket is the SLS or Space Launch System.
+It is intended to launch NASA’s Orion space capsule.
+The vehicle was originally designed as part of NASA’s now-canceled Constellation program for space exploration.

-The agency officials say the Space Launch System will be a Saturn V-class rocket that can also be used to launch equipment, cargo, and science operations to Earth’s orbit and targets beyond.
+Agency officials say the Space Launch System will be a Saturn V-class rocket that can also launch equipment, cargo, and science operations to Earth’s orbit and targets beyond.
 NASA says it could also work as a backup booster for low-Earth orbit trips.

-And according to NASA, the Space Launch System will have an initial lift capability of 70 metric tons and reach nearly 322 feet (98 meters) tall, making it a bit shorter than the Saturn V rocket.
+According to NASA, the Space Launch System will have an initial lift capability of 70 metric tons and reach nearly 322 feet (98 meters) tall, making it a bit shorter than the Saturn V rocket.
 It can be expandable to 130 metric tons.
-The first developmental mission is targeted for mid-2020.
+The first developmental mission occurred in November 2022.

 NASA’s Ares 1 Rocket